Former Salisbury High teacher charged with indecent liberties with a child - Salisbury Post

 Former Salisbury High teacher charged with indecent liberties with a child

-SALISBURY — A former Salisbury High school teacher has been charged with a sex offense against a minor, according to an arrest warrant.
+SALISBURY — A former Salisbury High School teacher has been charged with a sex offense against a minor, according to an arrest warrant.

 The Rowan County Sheriff’s Office charged Jason Scott Carpintero, 51, of the 2700 block of Oddie Road, with felony indecent liberties with a child.

-Carpintero, who was an exceptional children’s teacher, was arrested Tuesday.
+Carpintero, who was an exceptional children’s teacher, was arrested Tuesday at his home.
 The victim, according to Maj.
 Chad Moose, of the Rowan County Sheriff’s Office, is not a student at the school.

 The alleged offenses occurred between Oct.
 1 and Nov.
-12. The warrant said Carpintero, “unlawfully, willfully and feloniously did commit or attempt to commit a lewd and lascivious act upon the body” of the victim.
-The victim was younger than 16 years at the time.
+12. The investigation began after a complaint and the warrant said Carpintero, “unlawfully, willfully and feloniously did commit or attempt to commit a lewd and lascivious act upon the body” of the victim who was younger than 16 at the time.

-He is being held in the Rowan County Detention Center under a $250,000 secured bond.
+Carpintero is being held in the Rowan County Detention Center under a $250,000 secured bond.

-Carpintero is still listed on the high school’s website.
+He is still listed on the high school’s website.
 However, Rowan-Salisbury School System spokeswoman Rita Foil said Carpintero resigned.

 Foil on Tuesday evening did not immediately respond to a request for more information regarding Carpintero’s status, including how long he had been with the school system.